-As we are interested in scaling the generation tool to large graphs, we leverage model-based graph generators, where our proposed method can be seen as a generalized stochastic Kronecker matrix multiplication for structure generation.
-The graph structure consists of the corresponding nodes and edges without node or feature attributes, i.e. $D_{structure} = G(\mathcal{V}, \mathcal{E})$.
-The adjacency matrix $A$ corresponding to this graph is an $N \times M$ matrix with entries $a(i, j) = 1$ if the edge $e_{ij}$ between node $i$ and node $j$ exists.
-We treat edges as directional and if $e_{ij}$ exists then edge $e_{ji}$ does not necessarily have to exist, i.e. $A$ does not have to be symmetrical.
-Matrix $A$ in general is constructed in a way that $i$-th row and $i$-th column can represent different nodes in the graph e.g. for bipartite user-item interaction graph $i$-th user is a different entity than $i$-th item.
+As we are primarily interested in scaling the generation tool to trillion edge graphs, and supporting single graph input datasets we leverage model-based graph generators.
+The model can be seen as a generalized stochastic Kronecker matrix multiplication.
+The graph structure consists of the corresponding nodes and edges without node or feature attributes, i.e. $S = (\mathcal{V}, \mathcal{E})$.
+The adjacency matrix $A$ corresponding to this graph is an $n \times m$ matrix, where $\mathcal{N} = n + m$, with entries $a(i, j) = 1$ if the edge $e_{ij}$ between node $i$ and node $j$ exists.
+Note an $n \times n$ matrix with constraints can be used as an identical representations but will carry redundancies and complications in the generation scheme (e.g. 0's in bipartite graphs, varied degree distribution between partites, etc).

 We will first formalize the problem of generating the structure for a simple graph $G$ that is non-directed heterogeneous in nodes and homogeneous in edges.
 Later we will extend this to general graph to show that our generator is a generalisation of R-MAT \cite{rmat}.